tonyhschu/manifold-cad-live-preview/MODEL_GUIDE.md

 // Optional metadata
 export const modelMetadata = {
-  name: "Cube with Sphere Cutout",
+  name: "Async Cube with Sphere Cutout",
   description: "A demonstration of boolean operations with basic shapes",
   author: "Your Name",
   version: "1.0.0"